 The journey by foot to Maggie's final resting place would be a long one.
 On the way there, the group stopped at a pub to have drinks and refresh themselves.
 As they returned to the wagon, a loud banging came from the coffin.
 They quickly pried open the lid and found Maggie was alive.
 They helped her out of the coffin, gave her the care she needed, then took her home.

 The news of Maggie's survival spread quickly; lore and legends began soon after as the story was verbally repeated over and over.
 The law declared that since Maggie's survival was an act of God, she was absolved of all charges.
-She had been tried, sentenced and executed according to the law.
+She had been tried, sentenced, and executed according to the law.

 Maggie lived for another forty years.
 A pub in Grassmarket, facing the public square where Maggie was hanged, bears the name of Maggie Dickson's Pub.
 Out front of the pub is a stone marker that tells Maggie's story.

-Dates and actual details have become fuzzy over the years, but, Maggie was real, as is her story.
+Dates and actual details have become fuzzy over the years, but Maggie was real, as is her story.
 For the rest of her life, she was known by locals as "Half Hangit Maggie."

-Jefferson Burst - Hangman's Fracture
+Jefferson Burst: Hangman's Fracture

 When a person is hanged, it breaks the neck at the C2 vertebrae, the axis.
 The rope around the neck causes a fracture of what is called "hangman's fracture."
 In medical terms, it is a fracture of the pars interarticularis at the axis.

-In the case of an execution type hanging, a forcible hyper extension of the head is caused by the noose being placed under the chin, thus when the body drops, a distraction of the neck occurs from the weight of the body.
+In the case of an execution-type hanging, a forcible hyper extension of the head is caused by the noose being placed under the chin, thus when the body drops, a distraction of the neck occurs from the weight of the body.

-If a person receives a Jefferson burst from an accident, it could cause damage to the spinal cord which can cause neurological problems or paralysis.
+If a person receives a Jefferson burst from an accident, it could cause damage to the spinal cord, which can cause neurological problems or paralysis.

 A halo traction device plus a cervical collar will often be used to stabilize the neck and upper body after a Jefferson fracture.
-There are cases where many have survived this type of broken neck, and with proper bracing and therapy can be healed and return to a normal life.
+There are cases where many have survived this type of broken neck, and with proper bracing and therapy, they can be healed and return to a normal life.

 It is obvious that Maggie Dickson did not receive a Jefferson burst, "hangman's fracture," or broken neck.
 Somehow, she survived this fate and lived a normal life after her execution.
 Some say that Maggie lived a quite normal life after the execution and bore other children over the following years.